florist-notes/florist-notes/README.md

 ## Hi! 👋 welcome to my Github portfolio [ @[florist-notes](https://github.com/florist-notes) ].

-I am an AI Engineer with a focus in Spatial Perception & Learning.
+I am an AI Systems Engineer with a focus in Spatial Perception & ML Systems.
 I enjoy working with Embedded and Robotic Systems.